 Any property held in joint tenancy with right of survivorship or community property with right of survivorship does need not be probated.
 Property held in joint tenancy, tenancy by the entirety, or community property with right of survivorship automatically passes to the survivor when one of the original owners dies, leaving the other joint owner the sole owner.

 Named Beneficiaries (3 — 6 above):

 It is industry-common that life insurance policies and many retirement accounts are established with a ‘named beneficiary’.
 In such cases, these assets pass directly to the beneficiary without need to be probated.
 The beneficiary must often reach out to the insurance company, investment firm or bank to secure the necessary paperwork they must fill out.

 Trusts (#7 above):

 If the deceased created a trust, those assets need not be probated.
 That fact alone is why a massive majority of American’s choose a ‘Living Revocable Trust’ over a simple Will-based estate planning strategy.
 Many people are leery of any government employees getting involved in the private affairs of family members and the finances of individuals and families.
 Moreover, people involved in probated estates and their finances become part of the ‘searchable’ public record forever.
 The trustee named in the trust (like the Executor named in a Will) is tasked with distributing trust assets to named beneficiaries.

 When Should Probate be Started?

-Time Limits – In Texas, (with a will or without) an executor (or other interested party – see above) typically has four years from the date of death of the testator (person who drafted the will) to file an application to start probating an estate.
+In Texas, (with a will or without) an executor (or other interested parties – see above) typically has four years from the date of death of the testator (person who drafted the will) to file an application to start probating an estate.